 Jean Cocteau (1889-1963), French poet and artist, created his own musuem in the 17th century fort called the Bastion, on the seafront.
 Work on display includes drawings, tapestries, watercolours, pastels, ceramics and mosaics made of pebbles.

 The museum also houses temporary exhibitions from artists around the world.

-A stroll through the town will let you discover the typical Menton mosaics, churches and gardens of Menton.
+A stroll through the town will let you discover the typical Menton architecture, mosaics, churches and gardens of Menton.

 More information on the Menton Tourist Office website.